0xPolygon/polygon-docs/docs/learn/agglayer.md

 Let's take a deeper look at cross-chain transfers.

-First of all, we understand execution of atomic cross-chain transactions to mean that, with every set of transactions a user submits to multiple chains, the user has the guarantee that either all transactions are execute succesfully or none of them is included in any chain.[^1]
+First of all, we understand execution of atomic cross-chain transactions to mean that, with every set of transactions a user submits to multiple chains, the user has the guarantee that either all transactions are execute successfully or none of them is included in any chain.[^1]

 Consider the following example as a typical cross-chain transfer.